How to Write a Media Advisory in 2023 (+ Free Template)

 When you’re ready to distribute your announcement, use our #1 recommended media distribution service for small businesses: EIN Presswire, starting under $100.

-The header promotes brand awareness by including your logo, centered at the top, followed by a left-aligned contact information area.
+The header includes your logo, centered at the top, followed by a left-aligned contact information area.
 This should have the name, phone number, email address, and website where a journalist can get more information.

 The remainder of the advisory outlines the details of your news.
 One way to ensure your announcement includes all the information journalists need is to answer the what, who, when, where, and why questions as laid out in the media advisory template above.
 Finally, conclude the advisory with any attractive details that might make them want to attend, such as the opportunity to get exclusive photos with celebrities or high-profile individuals.